NHSDigital/electronic-prescription-service-api/README.md

 All `run-*` make targets rely on the corresponding `build-*` make targets, the `build` make target will run all of these

+Make `build-models` is a dependency for all other `build-*` targets, the `build` target will run all builds including this dependency

 ### Running tests
 #### Unit and Integration tests
 To run tests for the sandbox: while in the sandbox folder, run